lexahl/examplemenu/content/contact/_index.md

 ## what is included:

 - the digitalization of your complete menu (like this website).
-- a modern, minimalist design
+- a modern, minimalist, easy-to-read design.
 - your own QR Code for the menu.
 - your own URL for the menu.
 - 1 menu update per month!